National HMO Lobby

 Students & Community

 The National HMO Lobby is concerned with all kinds of HMO when these gather in concentrations.
 There are three main markets for HMOs, benefit claimants, young professionals, and students.
 The student market is by far the most important of these*.
 The Lobby therefore takes a special interest in student HMOs and their impact on communities.
 Like most markets, the HMO market tends towards concentrations, and this is especially the case with student HMOs.
 Such concentrations have developed in many university towns.
 This and its impact have given rise to what has been termed 'studentification'.
 In response to this development, the Lobby's over-riding aim is to maintain balance in communities, in order to ensure their long-term sustainability.
 More particularly, the Lobby's concern is to defend (against market forces) the equal opportunity of residents to reside in their community.
+(See 'Comprehending Community' for a discussion of the idea of community.)

 The Lobby has been concerned, both to clarify the concept of studentification, and to campaign for its recognition and resolution.
 The Lobby has adopted a Discussion Document on Studentification, which defines the concept, and analyses its causes, course and consequences (this document is accompanied by a catalogue of the Symptoms of Studentification).
 These and other documents have been published in Balanced Communities & Studentification (see also, the accompanying news release).
 Universities have been keen to publicise the benefits to communities of higher education institutions (for instance, the Universities UK leaflet Universities: engaging with local communities, published to coincide with the conference in 2006) - they have been less keen on the local costs.
 For the same conference therefore, the Lobby has prepared a Discussion Document on Accounting for Sustainability, which considers the local costs of studentification.
 Discipline lies outside the Lobby's normal remit - but such is its members' concern, the Lobby has also produced a Discussion Document, Keeping the Peace.